Skip to main content

 |

-When It's Time to Close
+When It Is Time to Close

 Imagine this: The jury just sat through two weeks of testimony with duplicative questions and answers throughout.
 You put together an excellent opening statement slide deck.
 You used effective video deposition clips and transcript pages to cross-examine your witnesses.
 You had an interactive map that your expert walked the jury through and was crossed on.
 You used the latest trial presentation software to do annotations and callouts on at least 15 documents per witness—and opposing counsel did the exact same thing.